click to call

 Extra Precautions for Gas Lines

-The gas lines in a building can pose a major risk during an earthquake.
-Fires after an earthquake are usually caused by blown gas lines, and often, municipalities will shut off main gas valves after an earthquake to prevent damage.
+Gas lines in a building can pose a major risk during an earthquake.
+Blown gas lines usually cause fires after an earthquake, and municipalities often shut off main gas valves after an earthquake to prevent damage.
 However, it’s also the responsibility of any landowner to turn off their gas valve to prevent leaks.
 This should be a part of your earthquake safety plan, along with coordinated evacuation and meet-up points.
-An earthquake safety valve is a smart measure to install ahead of time to make it easy to reduce risk of gas leaks and fires on your property.
-These devices automatically sense an earthquake and shut off gas in response, without the need of any action on your part.

-Other Vulnerable Areas of a Building
+Other Vulnerable Building Areas